Maya Biosphere Reserve

 UN bodies

-On 10 July 2017, the Special Rapporteurs on Housing, water, Sanitation, and Displacement sent a communication to Guatemala concerning the eviction of the Laguna Larga community and their situation of humanitarian emergency in an improvised camp at the Mexican border.[1]
-In 2018, the Committee on the Rights of the Child expressed serious concerns about the forced evictions of Indigenous Peoples and called upon Guatemala to ensure the implementation of resettlement plans and humanitarian assistance for the evicted communities of Laguna Larga.[2]
+On 10 July 2017, the Special Rapporteurs on housing, water and sanitation and displacement sent a communication to Guatemala concerning the eviction of the Laguna Larga community and their situation of humanitarian emergency in an improvised camp at the Mexican border.[1]
+In 2018, the Committee on the Rights of the Child expressed serious concerns at the forced evictions of Indigenous Peoples and called upon Guatemala to ensure the implementation of resettlement plans and humanitarian assistance for the evicted communities of Laguna Larga.[2]

 Inter-American Human Rights System